Contents

 We recently worked with a Biotech company to help them streamline their purchasing process.

 They were using an email-based process to get approvals for larger purchases.
 Once the emails were approved, a purchasing analyst would go to their accounting system and create the purchase order.
-The purchase order was downloaded from their accounting system and returned to the stakeholder.
+The purchase order was downloaded from their accounting system and returned to the stakeholders.

 Their challenges were multifold: